P-\(\Delta\) and P-\(\delta\) Analysis

 P-\(\Delta\) effects are secondary forces that develop due to the displacements of nodes in the model, while P-\(\delta\) effects are secondary forces that develop due to member displacements.

 There are traditionally 2 types of procedures used to run P-\(\Delta\) analysis: 1.
 The iterative procedure - A basic analysis is rerun considering the effects of the displaced goemetry, leading to further displacements.
 These further displacements require further iterations until the displacements either converge or diverge.
-2. Use of the geometric stiffness matrix Kg- A stiffness matrix that adjusts member stiffnesses for the effects of member axial loads is added to the overall stiffness matrix.
-This method allows for a direct linear solution if the axial load on the members is known in advance.
+2. Use of the geometric stiffness matrix Kg - A geometric stiffness matrix is added to the overall elastic stiffness matrix Ke.
+This adjusts member stiffnesses for the effects of member axial loads and allows for a direct linear solution if the axial load on the members is known in advance.

 P-\(\delta\) effects can be captured by modeling additional nodes along the members length.
 This forces the analysis to track member internal displacements at the nodes during analysis.
 In most cases only 2 or 3 intermediate nodes are required.
 AISC has published an good engineering journal article discussing this method.